ldclakmal/ballerina-security/test-suite/README.md

 ##### Steps:
 1. User configurations are defined in `Config.toml`
 2. Ballerina service is secured with Basic Auth with file user store.
 Inbound tokens are validated with the user store configured in `Config.toml`.
-3. CURL client send requests to Ballerina service.
+3. CURL client sends requests to Ballerina service.

 #### 2. Basic Auth - LDAP user store